rethinkdb/horizon-docs/api/collection.md

 messages.find({from: "bob"});

-// get the message with ID 101 messages.find({id: 1});
+// get the message with ID 101 messages.find({id: 101});

-// because the id field contains integers, we can use a shorthand messages.find(101);
+// because we are fetching by the document ID, we can use a shorthand messages.find(101);
 ```